 Mediavine eligibility is not a transferable asset.
 When you buy a site, you’re buying the content, domain, and traffic—not the ad network relationship.
 The site must qualify under your ownership, meeting current requirements at the time of your application.

 For sites where Mediavine revenue is a significant portion of the value proposition, verify eligibility thoroughly before making an offer.
-Request GA access, review traffic trends, assess content quality, and contact Mediavine to understand the transfer process.
+Request GA access, review both traffic and ad revenue trends, assess content quality, and contact Mediavine to understand the transfer process.
 Don’t assume approval is automatic.